Clipping Path vs. Image Masking: When to Use Which?

 Editing Flexibility | Less flexible post-application | Highly flexible and non-destructive |

-Common Use Cases | Product photos, logos, illustrations | Portraits, fashion, transparent objects |
+Common Use Cases | Product photos, logos, and illustrations | Portraits, fashion, and transparent objects |

 Conclusion